 Iceland’s Blue Lagoon is probably one of the first things you think of when someone mentions Iceland, and it’s easy to understand why.
 The milky-blue water set in the middle of a volcanic landscape is extraordinary.
 And the idea of warm soothing heat to help relax and heal your tired body?
 Well that helps too.
 Especially before an international flight.

 I have now been to the Blue Lagoon twice.
-First, in 2012 before Iceland wasn’t at all the ‘it’ destination it is today, and I have just returned from my second visit.
-The difference is incredible, and while it’s much busier now than it was five years ago, it’s still an amazing experience and, in my opinion, a ‘must’ for any visitor.
+First, in 2012 before Iceland wasn’t at all the ‘it’ destination it is today, and again in 2017 The difference is incredible, and while it’s much busier than it used to be, it’s still an amazing experience and, in my opinion, a ‘must’ for any visitor.

 Booking Your Visit to Iceland’s Blue Lagoon